davidpalves06/easyhttp/README.md

 # WebSocket
-Go Web Socket implementation as defined in protocol RFC 6455.
+Go HTTP implementation as defined in protocol RFC 2616.

 //TODO:Implement chunked transfer encoding if dealing with large responses.